 - i.
 During this period, detainees are instructed to self-report any symptoms; - j.
 If the detainee's initial test is negative, the detainee remains in quarantine until the detainee is re-tested toward the end of the initial two-week intake period (i.e., 14 days); - k.
-If, after this two-test process the detainee is negative in both tests, then the detainee will be cleared for release into the general population, provided that the detainee reports no symptoms; - l.
-If a new detainee receives a positive test during this initial quarantine period, the detainee will be placed in an appropriate cohort unit or into one of the Facility's negative pressure units, closely monitored for symptoms, and re-tested; and - m.
-Only after two successive negative tests will the detainee's condition be considered resolved or cleared.
-Alternatively, as of July 1, 2020, the Facility may clear a previously-positive detainee using the protocol set forth at the end of Paragraph 12; - n.
+If, after this two-test process the detainee is negative in both tests, then the detainee will be cleared for release into the general population, provided that the detainee reports no symptoms; - 1.
+If a new detainee receives a positive test during this initial quarantine period, the detainee will be placed in an appropriate cohort unit or into one of the Facility's negative pressure units, if available, and closely monitored for symptoms; and - m.
+As of the week of October 19, 2020, and per the advice of RIDOH and the CSST, the Facility clears previously-positive detainees using the protocol set forth at the end of Paragraph 12; - n.
 If a new detainee refuses testing, the detainee will be quarantined a minimum of 16 days, screened for symptoms, and cleared for entry into the general population, if appropriate.